 Frequently Asked Questions

-Oxycodone is a semisynthetic prescription opioid medication, related to morphine and hydrocodone.
-It is found in a variety of prescription painkillers, from Percocet to OxyContin, which can treat moderate or severe pain from surgery, illness, or injury.
-People who take prescription oxycodone medications may take the drugs for a few days or weeks, until they heal, or the medication may be used daily to manage chronic pain.
+Oxycodone is a semisynthetic prescription opioid medication; it is chemically related to codeine.
+It is found in a variety of brand name prescription painkillers, from Percocet to OxyContin, which can treat moderate or severe pain from surgery, illness, or injury.
+People who take oxycodone may take the drug for a few days or weeks, until they heal, or the medication may be used daily to manage chronic pain.

-While oxycodone is a very useful narcotic painkiller, it also has a high potential for abuse and addiction, like other narcotics including heroin and fentanyl.
+While oxycodone is a very useful narcotic painkiller, it also has a high potential for abuse and addiction, like other opioids including, heroin and fentanyl.

 What are the signs of addiction?

-- Preferring to spend time alone, often ingesting oxycodone instead of spending time with friends or going to work or school
+- Preferring to spend time alone, often using oxycodone instead of spending time with friends or going to work or school.

-- More secrecy, typically to hide the substance abuse
+- Secretive behaviors, typically to hide the substance abuse.

 If a person is prescribed oxycodone to treat pain, potential signs of addiction include needing to take more to get the same effects; compulsively taking the drug, even when trying to stop; escalating the dose without a doctor’s supervision; taking the drug after the prescription is complete; finding other sources of the drug; and experiencing anxiety about taking the drug or ending the prescription.